Sky News: Sky News International

 Sky News is also available internationally on cable systems, on satellite, and in some hotels.
 While the UK feed is broadcast in 16:9, the international version remained broadcast in a 4:3 picture format until August 2010.
 Sky News broadcasts in Europe, Middle East, Africa.

 The international version is shown as free-to-air on Astra 1L at 19.2° east.
 It is also carried encrypted on a number of satellites for international reception, including Hot Bird, Nilesat, Amos 1, and Intelsat 10-02.
 It is also usually carried on cable systems in Europe, particularly in Northern Europe, especially in the Scandinavian countries.

 International viewers receive the same programming line-up of Sky News as the UK version.
 Brief news stories, entertainment news, worldwide weather forecast summaries, and the front pages of international newspapers are broadcast in lieu of UK commercials.
 The timepiece on the lower left side of the ticker is covered with a banner that says "skynews.com".

 Sky News is not available on Sky Deutschland, Sky plc's offering in Germany, but is available on Sky Italia.

 On 19 June 2013, Sky News International was added to Apple TV for users in the UK, Ireland, and the United States.
 Viewers can watch clips or live streaming of the channel at no charge.
 On 24 July 2013, it was added to the Roku streaming player.
 Sky News International is available on news.sky.com to viewers around the world.
 On 30 September 2014, Sky News began live streaming the channel on YouTube.
 The free streaming service Pluto TV also offers a live feed of Sky News to American users on channel 135.
-Since its acquisition by Comcast, Sky News has been made available in the U.S. on the Peacock streaming service run by NBCUniversal, and simulcast on MSNBC and NBC News Now during events of major significance such as the Russo-Ukrainian War and the death of Queen Elizabeth II.
+Since its acquisition by Comcast, Sky News has been made available in the U.S. on the Peacock streaming service run by NBCUniversal, and simulcast on MSNBC and NBC News Now during breaking news events of major significance such as the Russian invasion of Ukraine, the death of Queen Elizabeth II, the Wagner Group rebellion, and the Gaza war.

-Sky News International's live stream, including the YouTube stream, is not available within Australia.

 Sky News International and Sky News Ireland feeds are registered to broadcast within the European Union/EEA through ALIA in Luxembourg.